viamrobotics/docs/docs/modular-resources/create/_index.md

 You must define all functions belonging to a built-in resource subtype's API if defining a new model.
 Otherwise, the class won’t instantiate.

-- If you are using the Python SDK, raise an `NotImplementedError()` in the body of functions you do not want to implement or put `pass`.
+- If you are using the Python SDK, raise a `NotImplementedError()` in the body of functions you do not want to implement or put `pass`.
 - If you are using the Go SDK, return `errUnimplemented`.
 - Additionally, return any values designated in the function's return signature, typed correctly.